pprachas/ABC_dataset/README.md

 The Domain folder contains code to labels for ABC dataset.
 More deatils of the code are contained in the folder.

 ## Graph
 The Graph folder contains code to generate graphsfrom domain geometry and json files.
+More deatils of the code are contained in the folder.

 ## ML
 The ML folder contains code for our  Point++ implementation, ML architecture, and voting.
+More deatils of the code are contained in the folder.